interpretive-systems/diffium/README.md

 The top bar shows `Changes | <file>` with a horizontal rule below.
 The bottom bar shows `h: help` on the left and the last `refreshed` time on the right.
 Requires `git` in PATH.
 Binary files are listed but not rendered as text diffs yet.

+## Quick Demo

+Fastest way to demo Diffium on macOS:

+- Open the watcher: `go run ./cmd/diffium watch`
+- In another terminal, edit the `testing` file in this repo:
+  - Add a line: `echo "New demo line" >> testing`
+  - Change a word (macOS sed): `sed -i '' 's/brown/green/' testing`
+  - Delete the last line: `sed -i '' -e '$d' testing`
+- Watch the left pane update and the right pane show a side-by-side diff.
+- Press `s` to toggle inline/side-by-side.
+- Press `c` to open the commit overlay; select files, enter a message, confirm to commit & push.

+Alternative demo with the Next.js sample:

+- `cd basic-nextjs`
+- Create a change: `printf "\n// demo change\n" >> pages/index.js`
+- Switch back to Diffium to review and commit.

 ### Commit Flow

 - Press `c` to open the commit overlay.